-Observations from EVP of North America – Dan Collings, May 19th
+Observations from EVP of North America on Procurement– Dan Collings, May 19th

 When we look back at the economic impact of COVID-19 in the years to come, we may view this current period as ‘the end of the beginning’.
 I say that because we’ve experienced the initial shock of the economic crash, but the ripple effects of the pandemic will continue to move through our economy in the months and years to come.